Last Updated on March 2, 2025 by SampleBoard

-With our homes taking on a global, Insta-worthy aesthetic, we notice homeowners’ fear of taking chances in terms of style and color.
+With our homes taking on a global, Insta-worthy aesthetic, we notice homeowners’ fear of taking chances in style and color.

-But when it comes to hospitality design - creating a unique look and experience is key to achieving business success.
+However, creating a unique look and experience in hospitality design is key to achieving business success.

 Atelier Ace's Sister City hotel, Manhattan

-In addition to setting a backdrop for an unforgettable experience, hotels and restaurants across the globe now offer a major dose of lifestyle and interior inspiration.
+In addition to setting a backdrop for an unforgettable experience, hotels and restaurants across the globe now offer a significant dose of lifestyle and interior inspiration.

-In a way, they can be seen as great design case studies exploring the stylistic directions for the whole interior design industry.
+In a way, they can be seen as excellent design case studies exploring the stylistic directions for the interior design industry.

-These bold hotel and restaurant designs urge us to embrace new interior perspectives to finally bring the luxe back home.
+These bold hotel and restaurant designs urge us to embrace new interior perspectives to bring the luxe back home finally.

-Here is our round-up of the hospitality design trends, coupled with the images of some of the most beautiful hospitality interiors out there.
+Here is our round-up of the hospitality design trends and the images of some of the most beautiful hospitality interiors.

 Breadway bakery, Odessa, Ukraine